mabackma/json_to_xml/README.md

 - This function works recursively to handle nested structures and arrays.
 - Attributes are prefixed with `@` in the JSON input and are converted to XML attributes.
 - The order of attributes in the XML elements may differ.
-- The root start and end tags will only be included if the top-level JSON object contains `@` attributes.
+- The root start and end tags will included only if the top-level JSON object contains `@` attributes.

 ## Example